 Shortly before her death, Mrs. Hurlbutt deeded the institution to the Laymen’s Foundation.
 In 1944, the medical and educational entities were named for benefactor Lida Scott, becoming Scott Sanitarium and Scott Schools.
 After an accidental fire, operations ceased on July 1, 1959.

 Subsequently, the property was purchased by the Georgia-Cumberland Conference of Seventh-day Adventists for the purpose of building a secondary boarding school.
-Unfortunately, there wasn’t enough money for the construction to begin, so the Penny Campaign was born.
-People from across the conference began gathering pennies in an effort to raise enough money for the construction of the school.
+Construction of the academy began in 1961.
+Unfortunately, there wasn’t enough money to finish the building project, so the Penny Campaign was born in the winter of 1964.
+People from across the conference began gathering pennies in an effort to raise enough money for the construction of the school's music wing.
 There was even a penny shortage in Southeast Tennessee and Northwest Georgia due to the dedication of the people collecting the pennies.
-The campaign was successful!
-Construction began in 1961, and GCA opened its doors in August 1965 to 166 students .
+The campaign was successful and GCA opened its doors in August 1965 to 166 students .

 Georgia-Cumberland Academy is Accredited by